UCEM Sustainability Annual Report

 Chaired by former universities minister, Chris Skidmore MP, the hope is that the report will prompt the government to make changes to existing mechanisms to allow lifelong learning to flourish.

-UCEM Principal, Ashley Wheaton, contributed his expertise to the report and shared his comments on the report in an article on the UCEM website.
+UCEM Principal, Ashley Wheaton, contributed his expertise to the report.

 City 2040.
 The pressures on UK cities: An opportunity for change